exp date isn't null, but text field is

 The four primary blood components; red cells, white cells, platelets and FFP are most typically refused.
 Pre-deposited autologous blood is also generally not acceptable.

-The acceptance of primary blood product derivatives is typically more open to individual decisions in Jehovah’s Witness patients.
+The acceptance of primary blood product derivatives is a matter of personal choice.
 The use of these products should be discussed on an individual basis.
 Similarly with procedures involving the use of their own blood, including:

 Schedule early attendance at pre-operative clinics with baseline Hb measurement.
 Consider EPO/Iron infusions if low Hb.
 Investigate any clotting or bleeding issues.
 Withhold anticoagulants and anti-platelet agents where possible.